Does Anybody Really Know What Time It Is?: Background

 "[It's] not a complicated song, but it’s certainly a quirky song.
 But that was my intent.
 I wanted to write something that wasn’t ordinary, that wasn’t blues-based, that didn’t have ice cream changes, and would allow the horns to shine and give Lee Loughnane a solo.
 So all that was the intent."

-The original uncut album version opens with a brief free form piano solo performed by Lamm.
+The original uncut album version opens with a 1:15 free form piano solo performed by Lamm.
 A spoken verse by Lamm is mixed into the sung final verse of the album version.
 The single version does not include the free form intro, and was originally mixed and issued in mono.
 A stereo re-edit (beginning from the point where the free form intro leaves off) was issued on the group's Only the Beginning greatest hits CD set.

 A 2:54 shorter edit (omitting not only the opening free-form piano solo but also the subsequent varying-time-signature horn/piano dialog—therefore starting at the trumpet solo which begins the main movement—and without the spoken part) was included on the original vinyl version of Chicago's Greatest Hits, but was not included on the CD version.
 This shorter edit was included on the CD version of the compilation album If You Leave Me Now.
 This version was used as a radio edit version.
 A shorter version at 2:46 (starting midway through the trumpet solo) was issued as a promotional single, which finally appeared on 2007's The Best of Chicago: 40th Anniversary Edition.

 A live version on the Chicago at Carnegie Hall box set presents an expanded version of the "free form" intro, which itself is given its own track.

 Various versions of the song receive airplay; the promotional single edit is the version played on certain 'Classic Hits' stations and 1970s radio shows.
 For example, radio station KKMJ plays the promo edit version on its 'Super Songs' of the 70s weekend, as does Classic Hits KXBT.
 By contrast, the True Oldies Channel plays the 3:20 single version.
 An AM radio station in Boston (WJIB 740 which also simulcasts in Maine as WJTO 730) plays the original vinyl Chicago IX edit.

-When, in 1969, a lawsuit by the actual Chicago Transit Authority forced the band to drop the “Transit Authority” part of its name, they—as they later remarked in the liner notes of their greatest-hits boxed set Group Portrait—almost sued the CTA for using this very song (to advertise their bus services) without prior permission!